IBM/predict-insurance-charges-with-autoai/README.md

 ## Step 5.
 Create a deployment and test your model
 ![compl](https://media.github.ibm.com/user/79254/files/4ea8f800-8a4e-11ea-9da5-f87bff6f4fef)

+* Once you are ready to deploy one of the models, click on `Save As` at the top-right corner of the model you want to deploy.
+Save it as a `Model`.
+We will show you how to save it as a notebook in step 6.

+* Name your model as you want, I named mine `Insurance Premium Predictor - Pattern Demo`.

+* Once you have finished saving it as a deployment, you will see a green notification at the top right of your screen saying that your model has been sucessfully saved.
+Click on `View in Project` on that notification at the top-right corner of your screen.

+* Next, you will be taken to a screen that has the name of the model you just saved.
+Click on `Deployments` from the Tab in the middle of the screen.

+* Next, click on the `Add Deployment` button on the right-side of the screen.
+Name your deployment as you want.
+I named mine `demo-deployment` and then click `Save`.

+* On your saved model overview page, you should see your new deployment `demo-deployment` being initialized.

 ![compl](https://media.github.ibm.com/user/79254/files/caa34000-8a4e-11ea-9142-b1e19a482b94)

+* Click on `demo-deployment` or whatever you named your deployment.

+* It will take a few minutes for the deployment to be complete.
+Once it is complete - you will see that a `Test` tab appears in the top of the screen.
+Click on the `Test` tab.

+* Here you can test your model.
+Enter input data such as age, bmi, children, smoker, and region, and then click the `Predict` button at the bottom of the screen.

+* As you can see, the model predicted I would get a premium of 4655, when I entered in age 27, bmi: 22, children: 0, smoker: no, region: southwest.

+* To validate the prediction, I check the data file that we used to train the model, and see a row that has similar inputs to what I inputted.
+I found a male, 26 year old, with 0 children, non-smoker to get a premium of 3,900.
+This is relatively close to the model's prediction, so we know the model is working properly.

 ## Step 6.
 Create a notebook from your model
 ## Step 7.
 Run the application